ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 available.

-Developers who just want to compute one matrix-matrix multiply for matrices of `double` might be satisfied with a C interface to the BLAS.
+Developers who just want to compute one matrix-matrix multiply for matrices of `double` might be satisfied with the BLAS' C binding.
 However, if they want to use this interface throughout their code, they will discover the following problems.
 First, the interface is not type safe.
 For example, the C BLAS doesn't know about `std::complex`, and thus takes pointers to complex numbers as `void*`.
+(See C++ Core Guidelines I.4: "Make interfaces precisely and strongly typed.")
 Second, the interface is not generic.
 It only works for four matrix or vector element types: `float`, `double`, `complex<float>`, and `complex<double>`.
-What if our developer wants to compute with matrices of lower-precision or higher-precision floating-point types, or custom types?
+What if our developer wants to compute with matrices of lower-precision or higher-precision floating-point types, integers, or custom types?
 Most BLAS operations only need addition and multiplication, yet the BLAS does not work with matrices of integers.
 The C and Fortran 77 function names also depend on the matrix or vector element type, which hinders developing generic algorithms.
 Fortran 95's generic BLAS functions would only create more ABI problems for C++ developers.
 Third, what if the BLAS is not available?
 Users might like a fall-back implementation, even if it's slow, as a way to remove an external library dependency or to test an external BLAS.

 The logical solution is to write a generic C++ interface to BLAS operations.
-"Generic C++ interface" means that users can call some function `gemm` templated on the matrix element type `T`, and the implementation will either dispatch to the appropriate BLAS call if `T` is one of the four types that the BLAS supports, or fall back to a default implementation otherwise.
+"Generic C++ interface" means that users can call some C++ function templated on the matrix or vector element type `T`, and the implementation will either dispatch to the appropriate BLAS call if `T` is one of the four types that the BLAS supports, or fall back to a default implementation otherwise.
 The fall-back implementation can even replace the BLAS library.

 Libraries like the BLAS and LAPACK were written to be as generic as possible.
-(See our paper [P1417](wg21.link/p1417) for a survey of their history and the authors' intentions.)
+(See our paper [P1417R0](wg21.link/p1417r0) for a survey of their history and the authors' intentions.)
 Thus, once one has figured out the ABI issues, it's not too much more effort to write a generic C++ wrapper.
-For example, [Trilinos](github.com/trilinos/Trilinos) has one, `Teuchos::BLAS`, that has served it for the past decade and a half with few changes.
+For example, [Trilinos](github.com/trilinos/Trilinos) has one, `Teuchos::BLAS`, that has served it for over 15 years with few changes.

 Some subtle issues remain.
 For example, some corresponding interfaces for real and complex numbers differ.
 Our developer must decide